nodejs/uvwasi/README.md

 * Put together a list of notable changes.
   See https://github.com/nodejs/uvwasi/releases/tag/v0.0.14
   or any of the other releases for example.
-Use that list in the release commit, the github release, and the PR to update uvwasi in node (or any other projects where you updat it)
+Use that list in the release commit, the GitHub release, and the PR to update uvwasi in Node.js (or any other projects where you updat it)
 * Create a release commit. this should just involve changing one line and adding the notable changes.
 See